lanl-aea/waves/docs/tutorial_cubit.rst

 ##########################

 This tutorial implements the same workflow introduced in :ref:`tutorial_simulation_waves`, but uses `Cubit`_ for the geometry, partition, and meshing tasks.
-It is included as an example for how to add docstrings, an API, a CLI, and perform paramterized builds suitable for use with a build system when using `Cubit`_.
+It is included as an example for how to use `Cubit`_ with a build system and include best practices, such as an API and CLI.

 **********
 References